minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

   $ make -j$(nproc)
   ```

-💡 This process could remain for several minutes depending on your device's performance.
-Be patient until the prompt shows again
+💡 This process can take quite a long time, 10-15 minutes or more, depending on the performance of your device.
+Please be patient until the prompt shows again.

 ### Install